 Study Locations

 While the Hazelwood mine fire event was adjacent to the town of Morwell, the smoke plume covered a much broader area extending across the Latrobe Valley and beyond.
-As a result, the study research streams have targeted different areas in order to assess the potential impacts.
+As a result, the study research streams targeted different areas in order to assess the potential impacts.
 The aims of each stream determined where the participants were drawn from, with some streams targeting Morwell, others the entire Latrobe Valley, and others further into Gippsland and beyond.
-The areas being targeted by each stream are outlined below:
+The areas targeted by each stream are outlined below:

 Adult Survey and associated health assessments

 For the Adult Survey and the associated health assessments it was important that we focused on the area which received the highest exposure level to maximise our chance of identifying significant health outcomes.
-Modelling by the CSIRO has shown that Morwell received the highest exposure levels, with less exposure in the surrounding Latrobe Valley towns, and less again in the communities more distant.
+Modelling by the CSIRO showed that Morwell received the highest exposure levels, with less exposure in the surrounding Latrobe Valley towns, and less again in the communities more distant.

 The Latrobe ELF Study